schnaitter/slides_jupyter_template_rdsc_informatik_2025/presentation.md

 ::: notes

 The bulk of the talk will be to show our design decisions and their implementation in the template.
-I will show you how the template can be used to create your own OER and how to use it for reference while writing.
+I will explain the template to you and how we we fulfill our requirements.

 :::